Crochetterie: 30+ Men’s Crochet Patterns and Unisex Designs

 Crochetterie includes instructions for bunches of different types of craft projects, with quite a few interesting bags and packs among them.
 You’ll learn lots of different techniques from this book, including how to make crocheted bags with sturdy leather bottoms, how to attach leather straps and pieces to your crochet projects, and how to add zippers to your works-in-progress to finish them professionally.

 Molla is a Finnish crochet enthusiast who decided she wanted to write a crochet instruction book that would appeal to guys — and that is exactly what Crochetterie ended up being.
 Not only is it a guy-friendly crochet instruction manual, it’s also a pattern book featuring bunches of patterns for unisex projects that guys would be likely to use.
-Whether you’re a guy who crochets, a guy who wants to learn how to crochet, a lady who wants to crochet something cool for a man, or a girl who enjoys wearing androgynous clothing and accessories, this book is worth your consideration.
+Whether you’re a guy who crochets, a guy who wants to learn how to crochet, a person who wants to crochet something cool for a man, or a person who enjoys wearing androgynous clothing and accessories, this book is worth your consideration.

 Since Finland is the setting of this book, and it’s packed with scenic photographs that show the Finnish landscape, the book also has an interesting undercurrent that is likely to appeal to avid travelers and armchair travelers.